 7. The Calle 24 Latino Cultural District, San Francisco

-This vibrant neighbourhood in the heart of San Francisco’s Mission District has celebrated Latino culture, arts, and activism since the 1940s.
+This vibrant neighborhood in the heart of San Francisco’s Mission District has celebrated Latino culture, arts, and activism since the 1940s.
 Today, Calle 24 boasts the largest collection of murals in San Francisco, and there’s no shortage of events and specialty businesses to keep the culture alive.

 8. SOMA Pilipinas, Filipino Cultural Heritage District, San Francisco

-This South of Market neighbourhood in San Francisco is home to thousands of Filipino families, with multiple Filipino-American businesses (like Arkipelago bookstore and Bindlestiff Studio).
+This South of Market neighborhood in San Francisco is home to thousands of Filipino families, with multiple Filipino-American businesses (like Arkipelago bookstore and Bindlestiff Studio).
 Check out its exciting cultural events—like the Pistahan Parade and Festival, in August—that showcase the area’s performers, culinary arts, and supporting businesses.

 9. The BLVD Cultural District, Lancaster

-Since the late 1800s, The BLVD has been a hub for cultural events in the Antelope Valley, with concerts, farmers markets, and holiday festivals taking over the streets of Lancaster.
+Since the late 1800s, The BLVD has been a hub for cultural events in the Antelope Valley, with concerts, farmers' markets, and holiday festivals taking over the streets of Lancaster.
 This High Desert district, east of Los Angeles, is home to a number of historic sites, including the Aerospace Walk of Honor and the Western Hotel Museum, and it also focuses on environmental initiatives.

 10. Little Tokyo, Los Angeles

-Museums, anime shops, poetry venues, and historic landmarks all add to the eclectic vibe of Little Tokyo, a special pocket of downtown Los Angeles, where both traditional and contemporary artworks find a home.
-Take a Little Tokyo walking tour to explore the Frank Gehry–designed Geffen Contemporary at MOCA, sample the signature ramen at Men Oh Tokushima Ramen, and sip a cocktail while watching a burlesque show at the Edison.
+Museums, anime shops, poetry venues, and historic landmarks all add to the eclectic vibe of Little Tokyo, a special pocket of Downtown Los Angeles, where both traditional and contemporary artworks find a home.
+Take a Little Tokyo walking tour to explore the Frank Gehry–designed Geffen Contemporary at MOCA, sample the signature ramen at Men Oh Tokushima Ramen, and sip a cocktail while watching a burlesque show at The Edison.

 11. San Pedro Waterfront Arts, Cultural, and Entertainment District, San Pedro

 There’s a small-town feel in the Los Angeles peninsula town of San Pedro, where the historic downtown has been hosting artist studios since 1944.
-You can see the artistic influence at Crafted, a permanent weekend market with handmade apparel and home decor, in the non-traditional spaces for art openings and classes, and at the First Thursday ArtWalk.
+You can see the artistic influence at Crafted, a permanent weekend market with handmade apparel and home decor, in the nontraditional spaces for art openings and classes, and at the First Thursday ArtWalk.

 12. Oceanside Cultural District, San Diego